Commerce And Key Markets In Scandinavia During The Viking Era

 Commerce in Viking Age Scandinavia is mostly known to have taken place between the major trading ports located around the North and Baltic seas.
-During the Viking Age, the most significant emporia situated along the coastlines of the Baltic Sea — or in their vicinity — were the following ones (approximate or precise contemporary coordinates given in parentheses):
+During the Viking Age, the most significant emporia situated along the coastlines of the previously mentioned bodies of water (or in their vicinity) were the following ones (approximate or precise contemporary coordinates given in parentheses):

 - Aldeigja (Staraya Ladoga, Volkhovsky District, Leningrad Oblast, Russia)

 - Bardy-Świelubie (near the city of Kołobrzeg, West Pomeranian Voievodship, Poland)

 - Birka (Björkö Island, Sweden)